 Multiple sclerosis can occur at any age, but it’s often diagnosed around the young age of 30.
 Early treatment provided by Sharisse Stephenson, MD, at Neurological Associates of North Texas can improve your quality of life and help keep symptoms in remission.
-If you’re concerned about symptoms such as vision loss and numbness or weakness in your legs, call one of the offices in Abilene or Dallas, Texas, or use online booking to schedule an appointment.
+If you’re concerned about symptoms such as vision loss and numbness or weakness in your legs, call the office in Dallas, Texas, or use online booking to schedule an appointment.

 Multiple sclerosis is a neurodegenerative disease that occurs when your immune system attacks the myelin sheath, which covers nerves.
 The myelin sheath protects nerves and enhances the transmission of electrical impulses.
 When it’s damaged, it disrupts normal communication between your brain and the rest of your body.
 Over time, the nerves become permanently damaged.

 Multiple sclerosis typically occurs between the ages of 15-45, but it can appear at any age.
 On average, women are diagnosed at the age of 29, while men are diagnosed at 31.
 Women have double the risk of developing the disease compared with men.

 The symptoms you develop depend on the nerves affected by the disease and the extent of the damage.

 In many patients, the earliest symptoms affect their eyes.
 You may experience:

 Other multiple sclerosis symptoms include: